 If Christian faith provides a good foundation for doing science, and if science provides a wonderful way to enjoy, benefit from and serve the Creator and his creation, then how can churches engage with science?

 First of all, it’s good to know where to go to be equipped to interact with science in helpful way.
-There are plenty of resources provided on the churches@faraday section of the Faraday Institute website, as well as the other organisations we recommend.
+There are plenty of resources provided on the Faraday Churches section of the Faraday Institute website, as well as the other organisations we recommend.
 Whether you want to become a science-faith geek, or just know where to go if a question comes up, this is a great place to start.

 Another easy place to start is by injecting a bit of wonder into your services and other times of prayer and focussed worship.
 With beautiful images online, scientific discoveries in the news, and science graduates in many churches it should be well within the reach of the average church to do something to fuel our sense of awe.